wprint3d/wprint3d/README.md

 - Follow the on-screen instructions.

 ## Known bugs
 - SD printing may disrupt the negotiated serial connection.
-The connection should come back **about a minute** after finishing the print job.
+The connection should come back **about a minute** after finishing the print job. **This bug will be worked on in the near future.**

 <!--
 ## Contributing